 Opening Range Trading Strategy

-In this article, I am going to discuss the Opening Range Trading Strategy in detail.
-Please read our previous article where we discussed VWAP Trading.
-At the end of this article, you will understand the following pointers in detail.
+In this article, I will discuss the Opening Range Trading Strategy in detail.
+Please read our previous article, where we discussed VWAP Trading.
+You will understand the following pointers in detail at the end of this article.

 - Understanding market sentiment